2Kayo/RainmeterBarMonitor/README.md

 ## Installation

+This skin requires [CoreTemp](http://www.alcpu.com/CoreTemp/) for the CPU monitor.
+I suggest setting it to start with Windows if you have Rainmeter set to do so.

-To use, first download the files into a folder and place it in your Rainmeter skins directory, usually located at `C:\Users\<YOUR USERNAME>\Documents\Rainmeter\Skins`.
+Then download the files into a folder and place it in your Rainmeter skins directory, usually located at `C:\Users\<YOUR USERNAME>\Documents\Rainmeter\Skins`.
 Then, from the Rainmeter skins contextual menu, navigate to BarMonitor and click on the skins you'd like to use to activate them.